MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 9. Close the window when you're done.

-### Enable SharePoint document management

-1. In a browser window, go to your organization's Sales or Sales Hub instance [https://\<org name>.crm.dynamics.com]().

-2. In the upper-right corner of the screen, select the **Settings** button, and then select **Advanced Settings**.

-3. In the **Document Management** settings page, select **Document Management Settings**.

-4. Enter the URL for your SharePoint site, if it isn't filled in by default.
-Then select __Next__.

-5. Continue through the setup using the default values for the remaining options.

-   Dynamics 365 will automatically create SharePoint folders for the Dynamics 365 Sales entities.

-6. Close the window when you're done.

 ### Grant SharePoint permission

 1. Go to the SharePoint site you just associated with your Dynamics 365 for Sales instance.